top of page

 At times we can all feel under pressure at work – deadlines, demanding clients, difficult colleagues.

-When the demands are greater than you feel you can manage, control or cope with, you are likely to feel stressed.
+When the demands are greater than you feel you can cope with, you're likely to feel stressed.

 If this goes on for an extended period (think months or years) then burnout may not be too far away.

-This page provides an overview of what burnout is, why it occurs, symptoms and signs to look for and some pointers on burnout recovery.
+This page explains what burnout is, why it occurs, the symptoms and signs to look for, as well as sharing some pointers on burnout recovery.

 What is burnout?